Joshua Crane: Personal life

 On January 18, 1897, Crane married Ethel Hill, youngest daughter of William H. Hill and heiress to 1/6 of his $4,000,000 estate.
 They had six children.
-On March 30, 1918, Crane struck a telephone pole in Middleboro, Massachusetts while driving from his home, Fox Hill Farm, in Westwood, Massachusetts to his summer home in Buzzards Bay, Massachusetts.
+On March 30, 1913, Crane struck a telephone pole in Middleboro, Massachusetts while driving from his home, Fox Hill Farm, in Westwood, Massachusetts to his summer home in Buzzards Bay, Massachusetts.
 Crane, his son Emery, and his nephew, weren't seriously injured, however Ethel Hill Crane was thrown through the windshield.
 She died from her injuries on April 16, 1913.

 In 1914, Crane married Katherine Symes, daughter of George G. Symes, in her hometown of Denver.
 Her brother, John Foster Symes, was a polo teammate of Crane's.
 She died in 1956.

 In 1914, Crane purchased No Man's Land for use as a summer home and fish and game preserve.
 During World War II the island was home to the No Man's Land Navy Airfield.
 In 1952 Crane sold the island to the United States Navy.

 In 1933, Crane was a witness in the civil trial between Arthur Mason and Frederick H. Prince.
 Mason sought $50,000 in damages for injuries he suffered with Prince allegedly struck him with polo mallet.
 Although he was not present when the alleged attack took place, defense counsel James W. Sullivan called on Crane as an expert on the game of polo.
 The jury ruled in favor of Mason and he and Prince eventually agreed on a settlement of $15,000.

 Crane was predeceased by all three of his sons.
 Joshua Crane Jr., was a noted aviator who died in a crash on August 28, 1935.
-Emery Crane, served as city clerk of Quincy, Massachusetts from 1912 until his death in 1941.
-Emery Crane was the uncle of actress Ruth Gordon.
+Emery Crane, born in 1901, died in San Diego, California in an accident at the Willite Confection Company in 1924.
 Alexander Crane was a craftsman and artist who died in 1953.

 Crane spent his later years in Santa Barbara, California.
 He died on December 7, 1964, at the age of 95.
 He was survived by daughters Priscilla Crane, Catherine Trowbridge, and Margery ter Weele.